Year of call 1990

 Philip is head of chambers, and took Silk in 2010 “…to the unequivocal delight of the market” (Chambers UK 2011).

 Philip is a specialist in property litigation.
-His practice straddles the commercial/residential divide; it encompasses all aspects of real property, commercial L&T, as well as the residential L&T (particularly enfranchisement and service charges) for which Philip is perhaps best known.
-He has a wealth of experience at the highest level; he has taken five cases to the Lords/Supreme Court and numerous others to the Court of Appeal.
+His practice straddles the commercial/residential divide; it encompasses all aspects of real property, commercial L&T, as well as the residential L&T (particularly enfranchisement and service charges) in which Philip made his name.
+He has a wealth of experience at the highest level; he has taken six cases to the Lords/Supreme Court, most recently the much-discussed Sequent Nominees v Hautford; and numerous others to the Court of Appeal.

 “One of the leading barristers in this field.
 He is a supremely confident, smooth, incredible advocate and has incredible knowledge of all areas in property litigation.”
 (Chambers UK 2019)